r0hkx/vine-ssg-practice/README.md

-Created by bdamja and r0hkx
+Created by bdamja and r0hkx for 1.16.5

 # For Players
 Download the world zip from the **releases** section and then extract it to `.minecraft/saves/` directory to play.